 - Types of weld required Socket weld or Butt weld.

 - Corrosion resistance

 Note- For thumb rule and general rule for safety and to get appropriate output for the designed system the reducer Wall Thickness should not be less than 87.5% of Nominal Wall Thickness.

 How many types of reducer?
 What is a type of reducer?

-There are many two main types of its as mentioned in below.
+There are many two main types of it, as mentioned below.

 - Concentric Reducer

 Concentric Reducers are used to connect the two pipe or tube ends to the same axis.
 Both connected pipe ends can be the same or may be different in bore size, as well, depending on the user requirement.